AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/extension_android.md

-This page shows you how to integrate and use an extension from the [Agora Extensions Marketplace](TBD).

-## Understand the tech
+# Use an Extension

-Extensions are add-ons that are designed to extend the functionality of the Agora SDK.
-The [Extensions Gallery](https://agora/) presents dozens of extensions that make your app more fun.
+Extensions are add-ons designed to extend the functionality of the Agora SDK.
+The [Extensions Gallery](https://agora/) is home to extensions that make your app more fun.
 These extensions provide features such as:

 - Audio effects and voice changing.
 - Image enhancement and face filters.
+- Live transcription and captioning.

+This page shows you how to integrate and use an extension from the [Agora Extensions Marketplace](TBD).

+## Understand the tech

 To use an extension in your Agora project, implement the following steps in your app:

-1. Call `addExtension` to add the extension when initializing `RtcEngine`.
+1. Add the extension to your app: Call `addExtension` when you initialize `RtcEngine`.
-2. Call `enableExtension` before joining a channel to enable the extension.
+2. Enable the extension: Call `enableExtension` before joining a channel.
-3. Call `setExtensionProperty` to use a specific feature of the extension.
+3. Use an extension feature: Call `setExtensionProperty` set parameters for the feature.

-When calling the above-mentioned APIs, you need the following information from the extension provider:
+When you call these APIs, you need the following information that you can find in the Extensions Gallery:

 - `EXTENSION_NAME`: The name of the extension.
 - `EXTENSION_VENDOR_NAME`: The name of the extension provider.